-Overall room dimensions and the set-out of fixtures is conducive to compliance with current accessibility legislation.
+Commentary: Overall room dimensions and the set-out of fixtures is conducive to compliance with current accessibility legislation.
+Both left-and right-handed facilities are provided.

-7.3 Cubicles for People with an Ambulant Disability
+8.3 Cubicles for People with an Ambulant Disability

-Ambulant toilets are required within this development.
+Ambulant toilets are provided within this development.